ranjeetnegi/System-Design-for-Staff-SWE/Section3/README.md

 - **Section 4**: Data Systems & Global Scale — Apply distributed systems concepts to databases, caching, event-driven architectures, multi-region design, and system evolution
 - **Section 5**: Senior Design Problems — 13 complete system designs where consistency, replication, failure handling, and async patterns are integral to every architecture
 - **Section 6**: Staff-Level Design Problems — The same concepts at L6 scope: global coordination, cross-region consistency, platform-level resilience

----

-*This section is the technical foundation that everything else rests on.
-The concepts here don't go out of date—they are the physics of distributed systems.
-Master them once, apply them everywhere.*